username29800/Project-Workflow-DocsTemplate/Template.md

 - Com: C:(Structure)
   - Dsc: The basic structural elements of the document.
   - Dss: # Title:: The title itself literally.
 Marks what the document is for.
-  - Dss: ## (Condition):: A part(paragraph) of document where the project's status at a particular condition is stored in a form of Component tree.
+  - Dss(1): ## (Condition):: A part(paragraph) of document where the project's status at a particular condition is stored in a form of Component tree.
   - Tel: Every Version(State) is expressed in present tense, like the Version/Build is existent right now.
 - Com: C:(Syntax)
   - Dsc: Rules for writing keyword lines.
   - Tel: Every line, except '#(Title)' or '##(condition)', MUST be formatted like: '(indentation)(a single dash)(space)(keyword)(colon)(space)(content)'.
   - Tel: Titles(Headings beginning with #) are NOT allowed for keyword lines.
-  - Tel: Keyword lines can be numbered like: '- [keyword]([number]): '.
+  - Tel(1): Keyword lines can be numbered like: '- [keyword]([number]): '.
-  - Tel: Keywords without numbers are considered '- [keyword](0)', and have the highest priority among the lines with the same keyword.
+  - Tel(2): Keywords without numbers are considered '- [keyword](0)', and have the highest priority among the lines with the same keyword.
-  - Tel: Keyword lines with lower numbering have higher priority over others.
+  - Tel(3): Keyword lines with lower numbering have higher priority over others.
-  - Tel: Keyword lines can be preceded by one or more steps of indentation (1 step = 2 spaces).
+  - Tel(4): Keyword lines can be preceded by one or more steps of indentation (1 step = 2 spaces).
 - Com: C:(Keywords)
   - Dsc: The list of allowed keywords and their usage.
   - Com: C:(Component)
     - Dsc: The component itself literally.
 Points to any type or kind of element in the project.
     - Tel: abbrev: Com
-    - Tel: Component can belong to another Component, which is indicated by indentation.
+    - Tel(1): Component can belong to another Component, which is indicated by indentation.
-    - Tel: A Component should contain: Dsc, Ps, Rge(or Dsr), Com(or Dss).
+    - Tel(2): A Component should contain: Dsc, Ps, Rge(or Dsr), Com(or Dss).
-    - Tel: Any component (except DocsComponent) that doesn't meet these requirement is considered NanoComponent, and is discouraged.
+    - Tel(3): Any component (except DocsComponent) that doesn't meet these requirement is considered NanoComponent, and is discouraged.
-    - Tel: Do not create an Empty Component or NanoComponent.
+    - Tel(4): Do not create an Empty Component or NanoComponent.
 Use Dss for NanoComponents Instead.
-    - Tel: A Component only containing Dsc and Tel is treated as DocsComponent
+    - Tel(5): A Component only containing Dsc and Tel(or Dss) is treated as DocsComponent
-    - Tel: DocsComponents are for providing Detailed Instructions or Information.
+    - Tel(6): DocsComponents are for providing Detailed Instructions or Information.
   - Com: C:(Text)
     - Dsc: Plain literal text for trivial notes or string literals.
+    - Tel: Tel lines are NOT important unless it is under DocsComponent.
     - Tel: abbrev: Txl / Tel
   - Com: C:(Description)
     - Dsc: The field where a Component's feature and details are explained.